b19kiit/TGS_IMS/docs/DB/index.md

 > - `ItemStored.added_on` UNIX_AXP time, when the stored_item expires

-> - `ItemStored.engaged` IF the item is enageged, it can not be used for any other puropse.
+> - `ItemStored.engaged` IF the item is engaged, it can not be used for any other purpose.

 > - `ItemStored.custom_tags` Array of strings if required.